 B Pleomorphic cells with dark, angular nuclei

 C Clusters of small RBC-sized cysts staining with GMS

 A 20-year-old man falls to the ground while jogging.
 He suffers a minor abrasion to his left hand.
 However, within minutes he becomes dyspneic with right-sided chest pain.
 Bystanders call an ambulance.
 On arrival at the hospital, he has tachypnea and tachycardia.
 On physical examination breath sounds are absent over the right lung fields.
 A chest radiograph shows that the mediastinum is shifted to the left, and there are no fractures.
 A thoracentesis on the right yields a rush of air.
 Which of the following conditions is he most likely to have?

 Following a vehicular accident with blood loss leading to prolonged, severe hypotension, a 30-year-old man is intubated and placed on a mechanical ventilator.
 He has progressively decreasing oxygen saturations despite increasing PEEP and FIO2 content of 100%.
 He remains afebrile.
 He dies 3 days later.
 At autopsy, the distal lungs show pink hyaline membranes, thickened interstitium, and many macrophages but few neutrophils.
 Which of the following pulmonary diseases most likely complicated his course?

 D Viral pneumonia

 A 51-year-old man complains of a slight cough he has had for a week.
 He is a non-smoker.
 On auscultation of the chest his lung fields are clear.
 A chest radiograph shows a subpleural "coin lesion" 2 cm in diameter in the right upper lobe.
-Which of the following is the most likely diagnosis?
+Which of the following is the most likely diagnosis for this lesion?